Teck Resources adjusted profit plummets 84% as lockdowns hit output

-(Reuters) - Canadian miner Teck Resources Ltd TCKb.TO (TECK.N) reported an 84% plunge in first-quarter adjusted profit on Tuesday, as production of steel-making coal was hit by coronavirus-led lockdowns.
+April 21 (Reuters) - Canadian miner Teck Resources Ltd reported an 84% plunge in first-quarter adjusted profit on Tuesday, as production of steel-making coal was hit by coronavirus-led lockdowns.

 Adjusted profit attributable to shareholders fell to C$94 million ($66.4 million), or 17 Canadian cents per share, in the three months ended March 31, from C$587 million, or C$1.02 per share, a year earlier.